A team of 6 backpackers set out to hike the length of the Grand Canyon.

 The Advantage of Water Resistance

-My favorite rain cover (made by ULA) weighs 3 ounces.
-So when you’re comparing a Hyperlite pack to those made by other brands that aren’t waterproof, I can effectively shave 3 ounces from the published weight of the Hyperlite.
+Another great benefit is that you’re saving weight in leaving your rain cover at home.
+My favorite rain cover (made by ULA) weighs 3 ounces, and most are even a little heavier than that.
+So when you’re comparing a Hyperlite pack to those made by other brands that aren’t waterproof, you can effectively shave at least 3 ounces from the published weight of the Hyperlite.

 The Dyneema DCH150 / Cuben Fiber Rabbit Hole